MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/entity-operations-associate-disassociate.md

 This operation is the same as three separate update operations to the [Account](../reference/entities/account.md).[PrimaryContactId](../reference/entities/account.md#BKMK_PrimaryContactId) lookup attribute, but it is using the [account_primary_contact](../reference/entities/contact.md#BKMK_account_primary_contact) relationship, which is a many-to-one entity relationship on the account entity and a one-to-many entity relationship on the contact entity.

-If you examine the properties of the relationship, you can see that the `ReferencingEntity` value is `account` and the `ReferencingAttribute` value is `primarycontactid`.
+If you examine the properties of the relationship metadata, you can see that the `ReferencingEntity` value is `account` and the `ReferencingAttribute` value is `primarycontactid`.

-When using the late-bound style you can discover the names of the relationships in the metadata using the Metadata Browser.
-More information: [Browse the metadata for your environment](../browse-your-metadata.md)

 ## Use the Disassociate method or DisassociateRequest